 You can’t afford to be caught driving without insurance.
 Join us as we compare New Jersey car insurance policies and see just how much rates may differ from company to company in this state.
 We can help you find the best car insurance quotes at the right price.

-Basic Policy Coverage Requirements in New Jersey
+What Are the Basic Car Insurance Coverage Requirements in New Jersey?

 In New Jersey, if you drive a motor vehicle, you are required to carry the following amounts of coverage:

 - $15,000 of bodily injury liability per person

 - $30,000 of bodily injury liability per accident

 - $5,000 of property damage liability per accident

 - $15,000 of personal injury protection (PIP) per person or accident

 Though it may appear cheaper to opt for the bare minimum of required coverage, it might be a better idea to get a little more than that.
 That’s because even one accident can easily cause more damage than the basic coverage you carry.